TheGplex/Tetris-C_Console/README.md

-Here is a Tetris-project which contains everything that a game needs
+Here is a Tetris-project which contains everything that a simple game needs